mashupbots/socko/_posts/2012-06-19-spdy-netty.markdown

-## Step 5 - Writing Http Responses
+## Step 5 - Writing HTTP Responses

 ### SPDY Headers

-You will need to copy the following SPDY headers from the request
+You will need to copy the following SPDY headers from the request to the response.

 {% highlight scala %}
     var spdyId = event.request.headers.getOrElse(SpdyHttpHeaders.Names.STREAM_ID, "")